 How are they treated if they’re cancerous?

-Standard procedure after being diagnosed with a cancerous mole is to undergo surgery.
+The standard procedure after being diagnosed with a cancerous mole is to undergo surgery.
 Most often the procedures remove only the tumor and some surrounding skin and fatty tissue.
-If the cancer has spread, chemotherapy and radiotherapy will most likely also be used.
+If cancer has spread, chemotherapy and radiotherapy will most likely also be used.

 Can you get them removed even if they’re not cancerous?